-Tuition was increased in fiscal year 2008 by 8.5% in an effort to offset stagnant General Fund Appropriations.
+Tuition was increased in fiscal year 2009 by 8.5% in an effort to offset declining State Appropriations.
 The University continues to rely more heavily on tuition and fees and other revenues to cover operational costs.
-During fiscal year 2008, State appropriations represented approximately 30% of the University's total current revenues.
+Over the past decade, State Appropriations have continually declined, shrinking from about 43% of Lander's annual budget in fiscal year 2000 to less than 22% in fiscal year 2009, leaving tuition and auxiliary sources to fill the financial gap.